-At Chief Executive, Executive Director and Assistant Director level, the Council offers only an annual salary and access to the Local Government Pension Scheme.
-No other cash benefits or benefits in kind are offered - except any benefits purchased by the employee under the Council's Flexible Benefits scheme under which all employees may purchase benefits from a range offered to all staff.
-The only one of these benefits which gives an opportunity to increase income is the selling of annual leave, which is available to most employees but not to those at Assistant Director level and above (see section 4).
-Other than the five Executive Director posts, the Council does not offer performance related payments or bonuses to its senior employees.
+At Chief Executive, Executive Director and Assistant Director level, the Council offers an annual salary and access to the Local Government Pension Scheme.
+Additional responsibility payments may be considered where this hasn't already been considered under job evaluation.
+No other cash benefits or benefits in kind are offered - except any benefits purchased by the employee under the Council's flexible benefits scheme under which all employees may purchase benefits from a range offered to all staff.
+The only one of these benefits which gives an opportunity to increase income is the selling of annual leave, which is available to most employees but not to those at assistant director level and above (see section 4).